-Please check HERE to see a malaria map of Belize on fitfortravel (a NHS website).
+Please check HERE to see a malaria risk map of Belize on fitfortravel (an NHS website).

 Chikungunya virus infection in Caribbean islands and the Americas